-The Antikythera Mechanism, widely believed to be the world’s first computer, has had a lasting impact on scientists and thinkers across the world.
+The Antikythera Mechanism, widely believed to be the world’s first computer, was among wreckage retrieved from a shipwreck off the coast of the Greek island Antikythera on May 17, 1901.
+A year later, it was identified as containing a gear by Greek archaeologist Valerios Stais.
+Since then, the Mechanism has had a lasting impact on scientists and thinkers across the world.

 By Evaggelos Vallianatos

 “Tablet” was probably the name ancient Greeks gave the Antikythera Mechanism, which dates from the second century BC.
 This was an era of the golden age of science and civilization in the Greek realms of the empire that survived the death of Alexander the Great.

 Aristotle tutored Alexander the Great, and was the mind behind the eruption of science and technology in Alexandria, Egypt that was responsible for the creation of the computer.

 The Tablet was probably built in Rhodes.
 It operated with a hand-crank.
 But despite its simplicity, this was a very small and very sophisticated astronomical computer built with scientific technology, the likes of which only re-emerged in the eighteenth century.

 The brain of the computer was made up by several interlocking bronze gears.
 Most of them were withing the largest fragment, dubbed the Wheel of the Sun.